-Marymount’s location in the metropolitan Washington, DC, area provides the perfect setting for real-time analysis and experience via site visits, internship opportunities, and guest speakers from think tanks and government agencies.
-In addition, small class sizes allow extensive individual interaction with professors.
+Marymount’s location in the metropolitan Washington, DC area provides the perfect setting for real-time analysis and experience via site visits, internship opportunities, and guest speakers from think tanks and government agencies.
+Small class sizes allow extensive individual interaction with professors.

 A degree in economics prepares students for careers in government, consulting, and business.
 Indeed, average starting salaries for undergraduate economics majors are routinely among the highest among all undergraduate programs.
 Studying economics also provides an excellent foundation for graduate studies in law, public policy, international studies, or business.

 Students majoring in economics will be encouraged by advisors to choose their elective courses with specific postgraduate goals in mind.
 The economics degree provides ample elective credits for students to explore additional academic interests in fields like business, politics, mathematics, history, English, sociology, philosophy, and psychology.

 Upon successful completion of the economics program, students will be able to